 This report includes data collected during the two semiannaul groundwater sampling events performed in 2011.
 In addition to data collected in support of MNA, additional data are presented in support of the confirmatory monitoring for radium and barium in selected wells located within Phase I that are sampled quarterly.
 Data will be used to support that elevated levels of barium and radium in groundwater are the result of the interaction between the surrounding bedrock and groundwater with high sodium and chloride that resulted from previous salt storage.
 Data are presented in both time-series and map-view plots.
 Trend analysis was performed on selected wells using the non-parametric Mann-Kendall test.
-This type of long-term trend analysis can be used to confirm trends in contaminant concentrations over time.
-The time-series plots will also be used to evaluate changes in data over time and to interpret the effectiveness of the MNA remedy.
+This type of long-term trend analysis can be used to evaluate changes in data over time and to interpret the effectiveness of the MNA remedy.